HOW TO GET GIGS

 Musicians For Cruises

-You can also join our Facebook group to be notified of similar opportunities in the future: www.facebook.com/groups/ukmusiciansforgigs/
+You can join our Facebook group to be notified of opportunities as they come in: www.facebook.com/groups/ukmusiciansforgigs/

 Please click the links below to see the audition requirements: